 Applications and Utilities

 An operating system is, among other things, a software platform.
 In C64 OS there are two kinds of programs.
 There are Applications (with a capital A when referring to a proper C64 OS Application), and there are Utilities (again, with a capital U to distinguish proper C64 OS Utilities from ordinary utilities for other platforms.)

 Applications run in fullscreen mode extending from the menu bar to the status bar.
 They provide a set of menus which are used to control the Application's functions.
 And they often integrate with the status bar by providing it custom content.
 There is always one Application running.

 Concurrently with the Application, C64 OS may optionally run one Utility.
 Utilities, typically, run within a movable panel that floats above the Application's user interface.
-Some Utilities are fully self–serving, providing you with some useful functionality, such as the Calculator.
+Some Utilities are fully self-serving, providing you with some useful functionality, such as a calculator, a calendar or a stopwatch.
 Other Utilities are designed to interact more closely with the Application, providing it supplementary services, such as a color picker, a date picker or a word counter.

 After booting up you are taken to Homebase, either App Launcher or File Manager, whichever one you were in last.
 Both are considered Homebase and you can switch between them via an option in the Go menu.
 From Homebase you can launch an Application.
 To leave an Application, choose Go Home from its menu options, or use the standard keyboard shortcut:

 Although a Utility can be run concurrently with an Application, when you switch Applications any Utility that is open is first closed.